BackstreetCultist/WorkflowSatisfiability/README.md

     python coursework-tester.py WorkflowSatisfiability.py

 ## Report
-The report is included both in LaTeX source format and .pdf compiled format.
+The report is included both in LaTeX source format and .pdf compiled format, under the report/ directory.